-4.1.7 Once the tender process has been completed the CDSP will use reasonable endeavours to contract with the highest ranked acceptable party that wishes to become the ISE by the 1st August.
-CDSP will consider contracting with the next highest ranked party if they fail to reach agreement with the immediately previous higher ranked party.

-4.1.8 In the event that the 1st August deadline is not met, The Committee will decide by a majority vote on whether to:

-- (a) maintain the current ISM, ISMM and the Independent Shrinkage and Leakage Model Multication Factor for another year; or - (b) grant additional time to the ISE on the understanding that any additional time granted will not jeopardise the publication of the ISM and ISMM.
-4.1.9 Alternatively, by unanimous vote, to apply an ISM and ISMM that The Committee decides as appropriate;

-4.1.10 Once the tender process has been completed and the CDSP have contracted with an interested party to be the ISE, the Stakeholder Evaluation Panel in agreement with the UNCC will review the tender process, and incorporate any updates that are believed are required to this document.
+4.1.6 Once all tenders have been received the CDSP will select in accordance with the evaluation criteria the top-ranked tender for appointment. - 4.1.7 Once the tender process has been completed the CDSP will use reasonable endeavours to contract with the highest ranked acceptable party that wishes to become the ISE by the 1st August.
+CDSP will consider contracting with the next highest ranked party if they fail to reach agreement with the immediately previous higher ranked party. - 4.1.8 In the event that the 1st August deadline is not met, The Committee will decide by a majority vote on whether to: - (a) maintain the current ISM, ISMM, and ISC for another year; maint ISMM and the Independent Shrinkage and Leakage Model Multication Factor for another voar: or - (b) grant additional time to the ISE on the understanding that any additional time granted will not jeopardise the publication of the ISM and ISMM. - 4.1.9 Alternatively, by unanimous vote, to apply an ISM and ISMM that The Committee decides as appropriate - 4.1.10 Once the tender process has been completed and the CDSP have contracted with an interested party to be the ISE, the Stakeholder Evaluation Panel in agreement with the UNCC will review the tender process, and incorporate any updates that are believed are required to this document